lukapopijac/pocket-cube-optimal-solver/README.md

 to set the maxDepth for the next iteration to be for more than 1 step bigger than previous.
 However, this is just a theoretical advantage which is very unlikely to be useful in case of Rubik's cube, as it almost always needs to increment the maximum depth of the next iteration for just by one.
-As s results, my algorithm when applied on the Rubik's cube basically doesn't lose any advantage of IDA*, but it improves effectiveness of pruning mechanism.
+As a result, my algorithm when applied on the Rubik's cube basically doesn't lose any advantage of IDA*, but it improves effectiveness of pruning mechanism.